Planck 2015 results. XIX. Constraints on primordial magnetic fields: Impact of primordial magnetic fields on the CMB power spectra

 Figure~\ref{fig:ConstraintPass} and Table~\ref{tab:tab_target} present the results, compared to the results of the case that includes only compensated contributions.
-The constraint on the PMF amplitude is $B_{1\,\mathrm{Mpc}}<4.5$\,nG, which implies that the addition of the passive tensor contribution does not improve the constraint on the amplitude of the PMFs.
+The 95\,\% CL constraint on the PMF amplitude is $B_{1\,\mathrm{Mpc}}<4.5$\,nG, which implies that the addition of the passive tensor contribution does not improve the constraint on the amplitude of the PMFs.
 This result is expected on the basis of the shape of the angular power spectra due to passive tensor modes and their strong dependence on the PMF spectral index.
 This mode is basically a primary tensor mode with and amplitude that depends on the PMFs.
 Its spectrum flattens on large angular scales and then decays on intermediate ones for red PMF spectra, whereas it acquires a steeper shape for blue PMF spectra, but with a much lower amplitude than for compensated vector modes.
-Therefore, passive tensor modes only contribute significantly for very low PMF spectral indices.
+Therefore, passive tensor modes only contribute significantly for nearly scale invariant indices.
 In Fig.~\ref{fig:degenerate} we present the two-dimensional plot for the PMF amplitude and the spectral index.
 It shows the strong degeneracy between the two parameters, meaning that the same magnetically-induced power spectrum can be realized with different pairs of amplitude and spectral index.
 The effect of passive tensor modes on the CMB temperature angular power spectrum is dominant over the primary CMB anisotropies only for a very limited range of spectral indices, near the scale-invariant case.
 Therefore, the degeneracy between amplitude and spectral index reduces the influence of the passive tensor mode contribution on the constraints on the amplitude and we do not see any improvement in adding the passive tensor mode.
-While the constraint on the amplitude is almost unchanged, the spectral index in the MCMC analysis is sensitive to the passive contribution.
+While the constraint on the amplitude is almost unchanged, the spectral index in the MCMC analysis is sensitive to the contribution of the passive mode.
 In the lower panel of Fig.~\ref{fig:ConstraintPass} we show the different shapes of the posterior distributions for the PMF spectral index for different data combinations.
-The inclusion of the passive tensor modes influences the low spectral index part of the posterior, while the compensated modes influence the high spectral index part.
+The inclusion of the passive tensor mode influences the low spectral index part of the posterior, while the compensated modes influence the high spectral index part.
+In addition to the analyses that consider the combination of passive and compensated modes, we perform an analysis including only the contribution of the passive tensor mode.
+We obtain $B_{1\,\mathrm{Mpc}}<6.5$\,nG at 95\,\% CL using \Planck\ $TT$+lowP.
+This result shows that the contribution of the passive term alone, when considering the spectral index and the generation epoch as free parameters, does not have the constraining power of the combination of passive and compensated modes.